Kodak S-1 vs Panasonic GM1

-The Kodak PIXPRO S-1 and the Panasonic Lumix DMC-GM1 are two digital cameras that were announced, respectively, in January 2012 and October 2013.
+The Kodak PIXPRO S-1 and the Panasonic Lumix DMC-GM1 are two digital cameras that were revealed to the public, respectively, in January 2012 and October 2013.
 Both the S-1 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Kodak has a resolution of 16.1 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Kodak has a resolution of 16.1 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Kodak S-1 vs Panasonic GM1

-An illustration of the physical size and weight of the Kodak S-1 and the Panasonic GM1 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the S-1 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Kodak S-1 and the Panasonic GM1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (31 percent) than the Kodak S-1.
 Moreover, the GM1 is markedly lighter (30 percent) than the S-1.
 In this context, it is worth noting that neither the S-1 nor the GM1 are weather-sealed.